The Parafaith War: The Revenants of the Prophet

 The Revenants are effectively the antagonists in the book.
 They are less advanced technologically than the Coalition, and in some ways seem hardly advanced beyond the late-20th century Western world except when it comes to the tools of war.
-An example is when Tristan discovers that they still use petroleum powered automobiles and have ecologically dangerous cattle ranches.
+An example is when Trystin discovers that they still use petroleum powered automobiles and have ecologically dangerous cattle ranches.
 They are behind the Coalition in translation technology, and are frequently much more sloppy with the important mass calculations for translation - the troid ships assaulting Mara were often launched at least 20 years before their arrival, in real time.
 The society is a pervasive theocracy, based around the "revealed word" in the Book of Toren.
 The society evolved from a union of a fringe Mormon group called the Deseretists, and a white neo-Muslim group called the Mahmetists.
 They have an extremely high birth rate, following the old Biblical command to "be fruitful and multiply," which causes extensive crowding and a high resource drain on their planets.
 Following an Islamic and fringe Mormon doctrine allowing polygamy, and promoted due to the deaths of many of their men in the war, those who come back from the war are named patriarchs who can take up to six wives at a time.
 Women are expected to be subservient wives and mothers, and are so thoroughly socialized toward that goal that many eagerly seek out husbands from among the returnees.
 While many Coalition characters are baffled as to how a religion based on an unknowable god gained such a foothold, it has had some benefits - social cohesion is high in the rev worlds, with almost no crime at all.
 They hate the Eco-Tech Coalition because of their religion's demonization of the Eco-Techs and they blame them as the descendants of the immortals whom caused the destruction of Earth.

 The population of the revs is largely of Caucasian descent, particularly tall, fair-skinned, and light-haired people.
 The society is very much based upon the late-20th Century United States, especially in their diet (large amounts of meat and sweets) and economy.
 They are also obviously based partially on the Mormons, which may be due to familiarity with them from Modesitt's own life in Utah.